 Term Life Insurance

-Term coverage differs from whole life for a few main reasons.
+Term coverage differs from whole life in a few huge ways.

-Price Is Cheaper: Since coverage expires, term policies will be cheaper than whole life coverage.
-Keep in mind not only do plans expire, some even raise in price the older you age.
+Price Is Cheaper: Since coverage expires, term policies are cheaper than whole life coverage.
+Keep in mind not only do plans expire, some even raise in price the older you get.
+Purchasing this plan type is fine as a short-term option, but you may not have coverage when your family needs it the most.

-Pro Tip: Some products market themselves as a plan meant for your end-of-life expenses but actually expire when you reach a certain age.
-An example of this would be the AARP term plan.
+Some products market themselves as a plan meant for your final expenses but actually expire when you reach a certain age.
+An example of this would be the AARP Level Benefit Term plan and Globe Life’s Term plan.

 Does Not Build Cash Value: Unlike a whole life plan, this product does not allow you to borrow from the policy.
 You are simply paying a monthly fee for temporary coverage.